n-c0de-r/GamifiedMoodle/README.md

 I got my own Moodle coruses from my university to use for tutoring.
 So I decided to use it to test and expand my didactic capabilities.

 ## Improved Design

 To foster more interest in the voluntary tutorial course, a better design was needed.
 Instead of the simple, rather bland button lists I hid everything behind an additional layer of web-design.

+![New improved Moodle sections](./images/Sections.png)

 As I had no admin rights to change the Moodle looks on server-side directly, I had to come up with ideas to achieve this with built-in tools instead: Labels proved to be excelent for that.
-The ones shown below were just a tiny speck of all the ones available in the end.
+The ones shown above were just a tiny speck of all the ones available in the end.

-![New improved Moodle sections](./images/Sections.png)

 ## Gamification Tools